Geauga County Info

 Burton, OH 44021

-NOTE: West Geauga, Cardinal, and Kenston superintendents delegate all homeschool notifications to the Lake Geauga Educational Services Center.
+NOTE: West Geauga and Cardinal superintendents delegate all homeschool notifications to the Lake Geauga Educational Services Center.
 This has been approved by the State Board of Education's legal department.
-In order for homeschoolers to be in compliance with the regulations, we must supply our information to the superintendent of our local school district.
+In order for homeschoolers to be in compliance with the homeschool statute, we must supply our information to the superintendent of our local school district.
 If you choose to send your notification directly to the ESC it is important that you address it as shown to Amy Dawson.
 Otherwise, address and mail it directly to your superintendent at the address given below your district.

 Superintendent (name) of (your local school district)